ntrrg/ntdocutils/CONTRIBUTING.md

 # Contributing Guide

 Any contribution means implicitly that you accept the [code of conduct](CODE_OF_CONDUCT.md) from this project.

 ## As user

-You can help just using this software and giving some feedback, send an [email](mailto:ntrrgx@gmail.com?Subject=NtEnvs:%20) with this template:
+You can help just using this software and giving some feedback, send an [email](mailto:ntrrgx@gmail.com?Subject=NtEnvs:%20) with this template o create an [issue](https://github.com/ntrrg/ntdocutils/issues/new) if your are familiar with the process:

 **Comment:**